Image via gostua/Shutterstock

 "No!"
 "Stop it!"
 "Get off!"
 "Sit down!"
 "Shut up and stop barking!"

-If that’s all you heard day in and day out, just how low would your spirits sink?
-We know beyond a reasonable doubt that dogs feel sorrow, they get depressed, and the very essence of who they are as a species is threatened by a very common predator: mankind.
+If that’s all you heard, day in and day out, just how low would your spirits sink?
+We know beyond a reasonable doubt that dogs can feel sorrow and get depressed, and the very essence of who they are as a species is threatened by a very common predator: mankind.

 Here are seven things that are guaranteed to destroy your dog's spirit.
-Read on to see how many you hear about, read about, see, or engage in daily.
+Read on to see how many you hear about, read about, see or engage in daily, and why you should never do them.

-Scold / Yell / Rubbing a Dog’s Nose in Waste For Relieving Himself In the House
+Scolding / Yelling / Rubbing a Dog’s Nose in Waste for Relieving Himself in the House

 Hitting a Dog